428. Rory vs. Alastair: Are we spending too much on defence?

 And I think that is a fairly common view amongst people who are full-time immersed in this whole military planning scenario.

-And his worry seems to be, and I think the worry of other people seems to be, that actually
+And his worry seemed to be, and I think the worry of other people seems to be that actually

-So if you compare it, I think I said to you recently, I heard this amazing podcast on one of my German German podcasts about the reserves in Finland.
+So if you compare it, I think I said to you recently, I heard this amazing podcast on one of my German podcasts about reserves in Finland.

 And they're almost up to a million reserves.

-I guess where I'm still coming from is I probably am more on the hawkish side of things that thinks Putin's in for the long haul, he's going to keep going till he gets Ukraine and then he's going to try and pick off a NATO country, or at least get a NATO country engaged.
+I guess where I'm still coming from is I probably am more on the hawkish side of things that thinks Putin's in for the long haul, he's going to keep going to it against Ukraine, and then he's going to try and pick off a NATO country or at least getting a NATO country engaged.

-Potentially Putin, but potentially also populism, potentially also radical far-right parties emerging, angry about a lot of things and who will be pro-Putin.
+Potentially Putin, but potentially also populism, potentially also radical far-right parties emerging, angry about a lot of things.
+And who will be pro-Putin?
+Who will be pro-Man.

 And what do they mean by that?

-Yes, they mean immigration, but there's a lot of just public services are creaking, the economy's crap, things are not going in the direction in which they go.
+Yes, they mean immigration, but there's a lot of just public services are creaking, the economy's crap, things are not going in the direction in which they could.

-The normal modeling suggests that if you put money, a pound, into defence spending, you probably get something in the region of 0.50p or maybe 90p back for every pound you put in.
+The normal modeling suggests that if you put money, a pound, into defense spending, you probably get something in the region of 0.50p or maybe 90p back for every pound you put in.

-Well, it sort of depends who you talk to this, right?
+Well, it's already depends who you talked to this, right?

-I was talking to somebody very much on the pro-spending side of things who was saying it's 2.2.
+I was talking to somebody very much on the pro-spending side of things who were saying it's 2.2.

 I mean, obviously, a lot of this is finger-in-the-air stuff.

-Whoever your friend is would be pretty sceptical of the fact that there are huge claims made for green investment because, understandably, we all want to be friendly to green investment.
+Whoever your friend is would be pretty skeptical of the fact that there are huge claims made for green investment because, understandably, we all want to be friendly to green investment.

 So they think pound going into green investment creates far more jobs and defence, creates far more return on investment in defence.